-- Keep in mind: Most employees are not exempt from overtime, and misclassifying your employees can result in decreased employee morale and having to pay historical wages.
+Remember: Most employees are not exempt from overtime, and misclassifying your employees can result in decreased employee morale and having to pay historical wages.

-If you aren't sure how your employees should be classified, the Department of Labor has published some helpful guidelines.
+If you need to determine how your employees should be classified, the Department of Labor has published some helpful fact sheets.

 Hourly/Eligible for overtime (Hourly/Non-exempt)

-Earns wages based on the amount of hours the employee works & earns overtime pay when applicable.
-This is the most common classification since most employees in the United States are required to be paid at least the federal minimum wage for all hours worked plus overtime pay at one and one-half times the regular hourly rate for all hours worked over 40 hours in a workweek.
+Earns wages based on the hours the employee works & earns overtime pay when applicable.
+This is the most common classification since most employees in the United States are required to be paid at least the federal minimum wage for all hours worked plus overtime pay at one and one-half times the regular hourly rate for all hours worked over 40 hours in a workweek. -

 Salary/Eligible for overtime (Salary/Non-exempt)

 Earn a fixed salary if they work 40 hours or less per week.
-Earn overtime if they work more than 40 hours per week (regulations vary per state).
+Earn overtime if they work more than 40 hours per week (regulations vary per state). -

 Salary/No overtime (Salary/Exempt)